-The secular hypothesis is easy to state: Muhammad produced the Quran himself, perhaps sincerely, perhaps through religious genius, perhaps through adaptation of earlier traditions.
-The problem with the hypothesis is not that it is impossible to imagine.
-The problem is that once the Quran is placed in full view, the hypothesis explains less than its simplicity suggests.
+The secular hypothesis is easy to state: Muḥammad produced the Quran himself, perhaps sincerely, perhaps through religious genius, perhaps through adaptation of earlier traditions.
+The problem with the hypothesis is that once the Quran is placed in full view, the hypothesis explains less than its simplicity suggests, rather than that it is impossible to imagine.

 The literary event itself

-The Quran does not sound like ordinary Arabic prose and does not fit the established mold of poetry.
+The Quran does not sound like ordinary Arabic prose and does not fit the established mould of poetry.
 It arrives in a distinct register, with recurrence, compression, rhetorical force, and thematic integration that struck its first hearers as extraordinary.
 A human genius can produce extraordinary speech.
-The question is whether the specific shape of the Quran — delivered responsively over more than two decades under radically changing conditions — is best explained that way.
+The question is whether the specific shape of the Quran (delivered responsively over more than two decades under radically changing conditions) is best explained that way.

 The difficulty of the borrowing theory

 The borrowing hypothesis also struggles.
 The Quran does not merely repeat biblical and late antique material.
-It reorders it, judges it, corrects it, and places it inside a rigorously unified theology centered on one sovereign God.
-Its treatment of prophets, revelation, law, eschatology, and moral accountability is not a patchwork of hearsay.
-It is a sustained world-picture.
+It reorders it, judges it, corrects it, and places it inside a rigorously unified theology centred on one sovereign God.
+Its treatment of prophets, revelation, law, eschatology, and moral accountability is a sustained world-picture, rather than a patchwork of hearsay.
 Borrowing can explain fragments.
 It explains a coherent totality far less well.

 The Prophet’s role